gilemon/myAjaxCryptoPrices/README.md

 # myAjaxCryptoPrices
-A simple html/js client retrieving Cryptocurrencies price through an API (cryptonator).
+A simple html/js client retrieving Cryptocurrencies price through an API (cryptonator, cryptocompare).

 It is using jQuery AJAX requests to get the data from Cryptonator in the following format: